 25 Apr Sales Tax Consultant Having Success Recovering Georgia Sales Tax Refunds for Hospitals and Healthcare Industry

-Georgia sales tax exemptions for healthcare providers, including hospital, clinics, and medical practice groups include several categories of purchases.
+Georgia sales tax exemption refunds for healthcare providers, including hospital, clinics, and medical practice groups include several categories of purchases.
 One Georgia sales tax exemption for healthcare providers that a sales tax consultant from Agile Consulting Group has been recovering a significant amount of refunds for relates to prosthetic devices.
 Georgia Code Ann. § 48-8-3(54) states that prosthetic devices that are sold or used pursuant to a prescription are exempt from Georgia sales and use tax.
 Our sales tax consultant has learned that the prosthetic device may be purchased exempt from Georgia sales and use tax by a hospital, clinic, or medical practice group if it is sold or used pursuant to a prescription under federal or state law and title and possession is permanently transferred to a natural person to whom a prescription for the device is issued, per Georgia Comp.
 Rules & Regulations § 560-12-2-.30(5)(a).

 A prosthetic device is defined in Georgia Comp.
 Rules & Regulations § 560-12-2-.30(2)(h)(1) as, “a replacement, corrective, or supportive device including repair and replacement parts for the same worn on or in the body to either artificially replace a missing portion of the body; or prevent or correct physical deformity or malfunction; or support a weak or deformed portion of the body.”
 An item does not need to meet all three of these criteria to qualify as a prosthetic device.
 As long as the item meets at least one of these criteria, it will qualify for a sales and use tax exemption in Georgia.
 Some examples of prosthetic devices include: